contentstack/rte-plugin-boilerplate/docs/prerequisites.md

 }
 ```

-Here, bold is the mark or the formatting to be applied to the "I am Bold" text.
+Here, bold is the mark or the formatting applied to the "I am Bold" text.

 ----